Summer 2026 enrollment is open — first sessions begin June 29.

 One studio to house it all.

-Prep House was founded by a team that has spent two decades building academic programs and coaching high-achieving students across the Bay Area — across multiple institutions, programs, and communities.
+Prep House was founded by a team that has spent two decades building academic programs and coaching high-achieving students — across multiple institutions, programs, and communities.

 Harvard MIT Stanford Princeton Yale Columbia UC Berkeley